 - Employee’s share of FICA (Medicare and Social Security taxes)

-- State disability insurance (SDI) if your state assesses that tax
+- State disability insurance (SDI), if applicable

 A post-tax deduction is money that is taken out of your employee’s paycheck after all applicable taxes have been withheld.